dyne/Zenroom/docs/website/docs/zencode.md

 # Memory model

-By now should be clear that a Zencode contract operates on data in 3 phases: 1: **Given** -> 2: **When** -> 3: **Then**
+Zencode contracts operate in 3 phases:

-1. reads an input
+1. **Given** - validates the input
-2. processes its contents
+2. **When** - processes the contents
-3. prints out the results
+3. **Then** - prints out the results

-The 3 separate blocks of code also correspond to 3 memory areas.
+The 3 separate blocks of code also correspond to 3 separate memory areas, sealed by some security measures.

 ![Zencode documentation diagram](img/zencode_diagram.png)

+All data processed has first to pass the validation phase according to scenario specific data schemas.

 # List of statements